MISTLab/morfin/README.md

 - It is recommended to use Chrome for Selenium so as to provide a GUI to debug in case of errors from the CREME96 website (occasionally occurs, best way to deal with this is the wait for some time and run the program later), Chrome is considerably faster then most other GUI browsers.

 - There is a probability that the SEU is generated in the SEM core itself and this would cause problems in the FPGA to simulate further faults or to communicate with the system on the other end of the UART.(Although this is extremely rare as the area occupied by the Core is negligible, during tests this failure wasn't experienced until 10,000 faults were simulated)

+- If the code stops after a few faults have been injected it is because the communication between the FPGA and the Desktop/PC has been lost, this may be because of the reason stated above.